 What do I do if I am denied coverage?

-Almost every state requires drivers to carry a minimum amount of insurance to legally drive.
+Almost every state requires drivers to carry a minimum amount of insurance to drive legally.
 Even if you are denied coverage through traditional insurance options, you are still expected to find and purchase at least minimum coverage through a provider, such as a high-risk insurer.
-If you are involved in an accident or caught driving without insurance, there are serious financial and legal consequences for not having coverage.
+If you are involved in an accident or caught driving without insurance, there may be serious financial and legal consequences for not having coverage.

 Allstate